 Another site had a blog post a month after Beverly Carter was found dead.
 The blog listed seven safety tips, which I’ll review for you:

-1) The Come Into The Office or CITO Rule.
+1) The Come Into The Office Rule.
 It is a great idea to meet the person at a safe location with others around and get a photo ID and credit card to verify the person.
 Make sure you know how to tell a fake ID from a real ID though.